Rockwell says Boeing 737 MAX deal "very material"

-NEW YORK Boeing Co (BA.N) said on Thursday it had locked down a basic design for its new 737 MAX jet, choosing suppliers for key components and moving the project a step closer to production in 2015.
+NEW YORK Boeing Co (BA.N) said on Thursday it had locked down a firm basic design for its new 737 MAX jet, choosing suppliers for key components and moving the jet a step closer to production in 2015.

 Boeing gave Honeywell International Inc (HON.N) and Rockwell Collins Inc (COL.N) valuable new contracts to provide systems for the plane.

-Honeywell will supply an electronic bleed air system, which controls cabin pressure and helps with getting ice off the wings.
-Rockwell Collins will provide large-format display screens for the new jet's flight deck.
+Honeywell will supply an electronic air-bleed system, which controls cabin pressure de-icing, and Rockwell Collins will provide large-format panel displays for the flight deck.

 "It's very material to us," said Kent Statler, executive vice president and chief operating officer of commercial systems for Rockwell Collins.
 "We see it stretched over 4,500 aircraft.
 It is a sizeable opportunity."